 The site in question is situated in the predominantly impoverished Cottonera area of Malta.
-When viewing the Cottonera from the nearby working class town of Paola, one is struck by its impressive 17th century fortifications that testify to the area's prominent role in Maltese history.
-The Cottonera area consists of 'Three Cities' (Cospicua, Senglea and Vittoriosa).
-They share with Malta's past and present capital cities (Mdina and Valletta respectively) and the Gozo 'Citadel', the characteristic of being fortified areas.
+The Cottonera area consists of 'Three Cities' (Cospicua, Senglea and Vittoriosa)

+[3].
+These share with Malta's past and present capital cities (Mdina and Valletta, respectively) and the Gozo 'Citadel' the characteristic of being fortified areas.
 These three fortified cities have historically been the most substantially inhabited and important Maltese localities for the greater part of the second Millenium.
-Their sturdy fortifications testify to the islands' role in the centuries old 'Christian war' against the Ottoman empire.
-The titles of Vittoriosa and Citta' Invicta, attributed to two of the cities, are indicative of this.
-(Caruana 1996)

-The Cottonera fortifications, erected during the time of Grand Master Nicholas Cottoner (hence the name Cottonera), together constitute a compact and massive geometric construction.
-They are flanked by other geometric constructions.
-These are steel 'monsters', to adopt the pejorative term Thomas Hardy applied to machines which came to the fore during England's industrial revolution.
-These lanky steel 'monsters', which together constitute a plethora of lines and angles, emerge from the Cottonera fortifications' adjacent shipyards.
-And yet, despite the contrast in aesthetic appeal provided by these two different forms of geometric constructions, one can easily regard them as two interrelated aspects of an important feature of the area's, and indeed the country's, economic history.
-The Cottonera's 'fortress' image is inextricably bound up with the type of activity the steel 'monsters' represent.
-The region's one time economic strength derived from its location in the harbour area and from its prominent role in the development of the country's 'fortress economy' during the period of British colonisation.
+The Cottonera's 'fortress' image is inextricably bound up with the type of activity the steel 'monsters' [4] that flank the fortifications represent.
+The region's one-time economic strength derived from its prominent role in the development of the country's 'fortress economy' during the period of British colonisation.
 This was an economy that revolved around the British garrison's needs.
 It was a war economy characterised by a situation of 'boom and bust.'

 The bulk of the labour force, which directly sustained this economy, hailed from the three cities.
 An entire educational programme for the working class was provided in these three cities and this focused on enabling men to gain employment at the Dockyard.
 The Lasallian religious community played an important role here.
-A much respected Dockyard School, which not only furnished the island with skilled tradesmen but also contributed to the emergence of a crop of qualified engineers, lay at the heart of this educational provision. (see Ellul Galea, 1973; Sultana, 1996; Mifsud, 1997) The Dockyard and its surrounding working class milieu constituted an area where one would come across a lot of incidental learning (see Foley, 1994; 1999) and alternative forms of education.
-These forms, often regarded as types of 'independent working class education,' have historically characterised working class culture in various parts of the world (see Sharp et al, 1989; Simon, 1992; Livingstone, 1995, 1997).
-Some preliminary Maltese research in the area is available (Zammit Marmara', 1997; Caruana, 1997).
-The Cottonera area also constituted a brief site of activity for one of England's contributors to workers' education - Charles D. Plater, the Jesuit founder of Plater College at Oxford.
-He had spent the final period of his life in Malta, specifically for health reasons, and yet left no stone unturned in contributing to the education of the predominantly Catholic workers in the area (Sant, 1971).
-Furthermore, one of Malta's most militant activist movements, Ix-Xirca ta' l-Imdaulin, led by the Valletta born revolutionary, Manwel Dimech, attracted a number of people from this area, mainly Dockyard workers (Zammit Marmara', 1995; 1997a).
-But it is not only learning for political mobilisation and labour organisation (see Caruana, 1997) that occurred in this area.
-The mixture of British soldiers and working class Maltese led to the introduction, in Malta, of at least one important form of popular culture football.
-The Cottonera saw the emergence of the oldest existing football club in the Maltese islands - St George's - and, for years, furnished the island with some of its finest footballers (Armstrong and Mitchell, 1999, p.113).
+A much respected Dockyard School, which not only furnished the island with skilled tradesmen but also contributed to the emergence of a crop of qualified engineers, lay at the heart of this educational provision (see Ellul Galea, 1993, pp. 65-67; Sultana, 1995).
+The Dockyard and its surrounding working-class milieu constituted an area where one would come across a lot of incidental learning (see Foley, 1994, 1999) and forms of workers'

+education.
+These forms, often regarded as types of 'independent working class education', have historically characterised working-class culture in various parts of the world (see Sharp et al; 1989; Simon, 1992; Livingstone, 1995, 1997).
+Some preliminary Maltese research and writings in the area are available (Sant, 1971; Caruana, 1997; Zammit Marmara, 1997).

 The population in this area historically constituted the nearest thing the islands had to an industrial working class.
-It has, over the years, provided the power base for Malta's labour politics, having traditionally been a Malta Labour Party (MLP) stronghold.
+It has, over the years, provided the power base for Malta's labour politics, having traditionally been a Malta Labour Party stronghold.
 Suffice to mention that, for a long period of time, the party obtained, in the general elections, four of the five parliamentary seats available from the relevant electoral district.
 It was only during the last elections (1998) that this tradition was broken, with the now ruling Nationalist Party (Christian Democrat) obtaining a second seat.
-There are two internationally well known socialist figures associated with the Cottonera.
-One is the Italian, Umberto Calosso, who wrote for L'Ordine Nuovo, the famous left wing periodical that was under Gramsci's editorial control (Buttigieg, 1992, p.
-75).
-Calosso had sought refuge in Malta during Italia's fascist period.
-The other is the Cospicua born populist Dom Mintoff (Prime Minister of Malta from 1955-58 and from 1971-1984), a much revered figure in this part of the island.